raspberrypilearning/surprise-animation/en/step_3.md

 --- task ---

-Get your main character to show interest in the object.
+Get the main character to show interest in the object.
 Add blocks to the end of the **character's** setup script.

 If you need the character to wait until the object has done something, add a `wait`{:class="block3control"} block.

-You could use `say`{:class="block3looks"} or `think`{:class="block3looks"} blocks, or even use the `Text to Speech`{:class="block3extensions"} extension to make your character talk out loud!
+You could use `say`{:class="block3looks"} or `think`{:class="block3looks"} blocks, or even use the `Text to Speech`{:class="block3extensions"} extension to make the character talk out loud!

 [[[scratch3-text-to-speech]]]

-Your character could emote, like in the [Space talk](https://projects.raspberrypi.org/en/projects/space-talk){:target="_blank"} project.
+The character could emote, like in the [Space talk](https://projects.raspberrypi.org/en/projects/space-talk){:target="_blank"} project.

 [[[scratch3-change-costumes-to-show-mood]]]

-Your character could be brave and move closer to check out the object.
+The character could be brave and move closer to check out the object.

 [[[scratch3-animate-movement-costumes]]]

 --- /task ---

 --- task ---
 **Test:** Click on the green flag to test your project.
-Your **character** sprite should show curiosity about the object.
+The character should show curiosity about the object.

 Click on the green flag again.
-If you changed your **object** or **character** sprite's position or looks, you will need to make sure that they are set back to their starting position or looks when you run the project again.
+If you changed the **object** or **character** sprite's position or looks, you will need to make sure that they are set back to their starting position or looks when you run the project again.

 --- collapse ---